 The two deadlines are:

 We intend to share feedback with unsuccessful applicants from the first round in time for them to reapply ahead of the second deadline.

 To submit your application please complete one of our Google forms:

 If you have access needs that will affect your ability to apply for this opportunity, please contact us and one of our team (not involved in the selection process) can offer you additional support.
 This can take the form of a conversation (up to 1 hour) or proof reading of your application and written feedback.

 Selection will be made by a panel, consisting of Siobhan Davies Studios staff and two invited artists.

-Please direct any questions to Hayley Miranda, Communications and Production Assistant, firstname.lastname@example.org
+Please direct any questions to Rohanne and Rosa, by emailing firstname.lastname@example.org.

 Although we encourage UK-based artists to apply, international artists can also apply if they can outline a clear connection to the UK dance community in their application.
 For example, having studied in the UK or collaboration with UK artists and organisations.
 International artists will also need to have a clear outline of how they plan to fund their travel.

 Travel will not be an additional cost that Siobhan Davies Studios covers.
 However, you can use your requested funding amount for travel and include this in your budget.
 If you do not want to use the funding for travel, you must outline how you intend to pay for travel in your application.

 Yes, definitely!
 We would encourage you to apply again should you be unsuccessful the first time around.